 Chronic inflammation affects millions of people.
-This enormity of this health problem exceeds 95% of all other diseases, including arthritis, heart disease, obesity, cancer and more.
+The enormity of this health problem exceeds 95% of all other diseases including arthritis, heart disease, obesity, cancer and more.
 Yet, many people are unaware that they are suffering with inflammation.
-They may simply feel under the weather, in pain, or out-of-sorts.
-They may have been living life for so long in the throes of inflammation that they simple think that they are “normal.”
-They forget what it’s like to feel good.
-They deserve better, and so do you.
+They may simply feel under the weather or in pain.
+They may have been living so long with inflammation that they simply think it is “normal.”
+They forget what it’s like to feel good, but they deserve better, and so do you.

 Changing Your Diet